 For additional reading

 You’ll find this book on The 40 best books of the decade from 2010-19 as well as on my list of The decade’s top 10 historical novels, mysteries & thrillers, and science fiction.
-And check out The 10 best novels about World War II (plus 19 runners-up).
+And check out The 10 best novels about World War II.

 Previously, I reviewed two of Atkinson’s Jackson Brodie novels: